RI-imaging/DryMass/docs/tutorials/t03_background_geometry.rst

 Exact determination of radius and refractive index
 --------------------------------------------------
+At this point, the tutorial is already complete in the sense that all cases given in the introduction have been covered.
+However, the residuals of the sphere model are still large, which can be attributed to the default analysis method of `dm_analyze_sphere`:
 The edge-detection algorithm, as implemented in DryMass, causes an underestimation of the beads radii and thus an overestimation of the refractive index.
 To retrieve more reliable results, we modify the